Feeling a little ragged? Dealing with “maskne”? Not quite ready to re-enter society?

 A dazzling smile can go a long way; so keep your pearlies, well, pearly by adding yogurt to your diet.
 Not only is yogurt loaded with calcium it also has high levels of phosphorous that has been proven to strengthen tooth enamel.
 Yogurt also aids with digestion (bloating is never cute), and the lactic acid found in Greek yogurt is magic at clearing away dead skin cells when used topically.

 These summertime gems are loaded with Vitamin C, which is a very good thing.
-According to a 2007 study published in the American Journal of Clinical Nutrition, eating a diet high in Vitamin C contributes to a significantly less wrinkled appearance as you age.
+According to a study published in the American Journal of Clinical Nutrition, eating a diet high in Vitamin C contributes to a significantly less wrinkled appearance as you age.
 Way to go berries!
+(We love these superfoods).

 Caffeine addicts rejoice because coffee is absolutely loaded with antioxidants that are essential for healthy skin.
 But before you indulge in that second double shot Americano, hear this: it’s best if you limit your coffee intake to 8 ounces a day – too much java can dehydrate you.
 Caffeine is also a topical diuretic, so it’s ideal for tackling puffy eyes.